TheFakeMontyOnTheRun/noudar-core/docs/levels.md

 temple, there is no other way out other than shooting it, causing the demon to wake up prematurely.

+(The paintings on the mausoleum walls show that you're supposed to fight the demon with the crossbow anyway).

 A great battle ensues, but the demon is weak and eventually flees.